-- Deliver a completed Subscription Certificate (enclosed) and payment to the Subscribing Agent at the address below (Attn: Reorg Dept.) so that it is received by the Expiration Date (we recommend using an insured courier), or - Instruct your broker, dealer, trust company, custodian bank or other nominee to act for you by instructing DTC to exercise Rights with payment to the account of the Subscribing Agent by the Expiration Date, or - If you wish to exercise your Rights, but you do not have sufficient time to deliver the Subscription Certificate or transfer the Rights through DTC, have your broker, dealer, trust company, custodian bank or other nominee deliver a Notice of Guaranteed Delivery to the Subscribing Agent by the Expiration Date.
+- ➤ Deliver a completed Subscription Certificate (enclosed) and payment to the Subscribing Agent at the address below (Attn: Reorg Dept.) so that it is received by the Expiration Date (we recommend using an insured courier), or - Instruct your broker, dealer, trust company, custodian bank or other nominee to act for you by instructing DTC to exercise Rights with payment to the account of the Subscribing Agent by the Expiration Date.